 Welcome to the Research Group "New Techniques for Ancient Materials"

-We study physico-chemical processes in natural and cultural materials, with a focus on materials degradation and the development of innovative methods for investigation of disordered and sensitive materials.
+We study physico-chemical processes in natural and cultural materials, with a focus on materials degradation and the development of innovative methods for investigating of composite, multiscale materials.

 We are developing various